-Almost £4,000 a year is being spent on energy by the average UK business today, so it may be time to analyse how much gas and electric you’re using at your firm to find some quick and easy ways to cut the cost of your bills.
+Almost 4,000 a year is being spent on energy by the average UK business today, so it may be time to analyse how much gas and electric you’re using at your firm to find some quick and easy ways to cut the cost of your bills, whether this is water, or electrics like HVAC systems (go to Sitton Mechanical – AC Repair and installation for options).
 Doing so will help you become smarter and more aware about your energy usage, while working to significantly reduce your carbon footprint as well.
 Keep reading for ways to make your company more profitable and greener…

 The energy expenditure of UK businesses under the spotlight